IR-Abenido/KanbanHub/README.md

 - **Task Management** - Drag-and-drop tasks between lists and set up due dates and upload files
 - **Team Communication** - Member commenting system and activity logs in tasks
 - **Access Control** - Role-based permissions for workspaces and boards
-- **Notification System** - In-app notification system for workspace invitations and important events
+- **Notification System** - In-app notification system for workspace invitations and important events as well as a daily scheduled task deadline checker.
 - **Background Processing** - Laravel Queues for asynchronous job handling mainly for web socket events and notifications Note: the project by default uses sync mode for events and notifications.

 ## 🛠️ Tech Stack